-Like the Spey, the Dee suffers from flooding related to heavy rain and melting snows.
-Major floods have been recorded in 1769, 1829 (the Great Muckle Spate), 1920 and 1956 (the Cairngorm Flood) (Dee Catchment Partnership, 2007).
-More recently in 2008, surface run-off entered the Netherly Guesthouse in Ballater and in 2014 the town's caravan park and a number of roads were closed due to flooding (Scottish Environment Protection Agency, 2015).
+1829 (the Great Muckle Spate), 1920 and 1956 (the Cairngorm Flood) (Dee Catchment Partnership, 2007).
+In 2008 surface run-off entered the Netherly Guesthouse in Ballater and in 2014 the town's caravan park and a number of roads were closed due to flooding (Scottish Environment Protection Agency, 2015).
+More recently, in December 2015 / January 2016, the Dee experienced widespread flooding, which caused significant damage to property and transport infrastructure.

-The Dee catchment contains two proposed PVAs that fall within or across the National Park boundary, namely:
+The Dee catchment contains two PVAs that fall within or across the National Park boundary Figures 36 to 38), namely:

-- Aboyne (PVA 06/20); and - Ballater (PVA 06/22).
+- > Aboyne (PVA 06/20); and - Ballater (PVA 06/22).

 The former is only partly within the boundary, with the majority of the population and the associated risk located outwith.
 As one of the National Park's main settlements, the PVA around Ballater therefore offers most concern.
-The estimated average annual cost of damage here is £220,000, 99% of which is associated with river flooding.
-The majority of estimated damages are due to flooding to non-residential properties (80%), although more significantly, the fire station is located in an area which has a medium likelihood of flooding (Scottish Environment Protection Agency, 2015)
+The estimated average annual cost of damage here is £230,000, 99% of which is